IndieView with reviewer Isabela Morales of The Scattering

 As much as I’d like to say that judging good from bad is an intuitive, subjective process that resists quantification and digital analysis, I know that’s not entirely true.
 Fundamentally, a review shouldn’t be a plot summary, gold star, or demerit.
 Reviews are either recommendations, or they’re not (a very quantifiable binary code: 1, or 0).
 Sites like Amazon have this down pat: when I buy a book for the Kindle, that purchase, a recommendation, feeds into the whole database of every other customer’s purchase, ever.
 Associations are made, algorithms spark, and the result is a page just for me filled with books I might like based on not only my history but everyone else’s.
 The results are so good that I’ve pretty much stopped choosing my own reading material—the group mind knows best.
 The way I see it, when it comes the filtering the wheat from the chaff, the more input the better.
 Praise be to the Internet, right?

-7 responses to “IndieView with reviewer Isabela Morales of The Scattering
+7 thoughts on “IndieView with reviewer Isabela Morales of The Scattering